DevExpress-Examples/XAF-Blazor-How-to-use-a-TagBox-to-view-and-edit-a-collection-property-in-Detail-Views/Readme.md

 ## Scenario

-There are a couple of child records, and it is required to show all available records in a compact manner, and link and unlink them from the master object quickly (for example, with check boxes or tokens/tags).
+There are a couple of child records, and it is required to display all available records in a compact manner, and link and unlink them from the master object quickly (for example, with check boxes or tokens/tags).
 When an item is selected, this means that this record is associated with the master object.

 ## Solution